gconftool-2 – type string – set /apps/metacity/general/button_layout "menu:minimize,maximize,close"

 cat /etc/issue

-orupdate-alternatives – config www-browser
+update-alternatives – config x-www-browserorupdate-alternatives – config www-browser

 sudo find / -type l -print | xargs ls -lh

-FileLight, Disk Space Analyzer or gdmap
+GUI: FileLight, Disk Space Analyzer or gdmap (Gnome) KDiskFree or KDirStat (KDE) CLI:

 $ dd if=/dev/dvd of=dvd.iso # for dvd